briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-        1. _(A)_ A card holder attempting to purchase or receive cigarettes, other tobacco products, or alternative nicotine products presented a driver’s or commercial driver’s license or an identification card.
+        1. _(A)_ A card holder attempting to purchase or receive cigarettes, other tobacco products, or alternative nicotine products presented a driver's or commercial driver's license or an identification card.

-        2. _(B)_ A transaction scan of the driver’s or commercial driver’s license or identification card that the card holder presented indicated that the license or card was valid.
+        2. _(B)_ A transaction scan of the driver's or commercial driver's license or identification card that the card holder presented indicated that the license or card was valid.